Presenters & Sessions

 Dr. Aboagye joined Marymount University's School of Counseling in 2021 as a Visiting Assistant Professor.
 She has taught a range of courses, including Advanced Human Growth and Development, Counseling for Individuals, Advanced Counseling Theories and Techniques, and Internship and Practicum.
 Her research focuses on family systems, spirituality and wellbeing, professional identity development, and student development and academic achievement.
 Dr. Aboagye is currently serving as the President of the Mediterranean Region Counselor Association and is a fellow in aging research with Marymount University Center for Optimum Aging, as well as a recipient of MSI Fellow, NIH Resource Center for Minority Aging Research National Coordinating Center (RCMAR NCC).
 She is a member of the American Counselor Association (ACA), the North American Society for Adlerian Psychology (NASAP), and the Generatology Society of America (GSA).
 In addition to her academic work, she provides clinical consultation at a substance abuse treatment center in Maryland.

-Race-based trauma and posttraumatic growth during COVID-19: A Quantitative, Cross-Sectional Analysis (1.0 CEU)
+Race-based trauma and posttraumatic growth during COVID-19: A Quantitative, Cross-Sectional Analysis (1.0 CE)

 Dr. Stephanie Chalk, PhD, LPC, NCC